cantonioupao/cervical_cancer_detection/README.md

 5. Then just make sure that the number of output classes is set to 7 and 5 for the Herlev and Sipakmed respectively.
 The variables "current_classes_of_dataset" and "output_classes_of_next_dataset" need to be set to 7 and 5 respectively.
 It's very important to set appropriately the number of outputs corresponding to each of your datasets, to avoid any size mismatch in the output softmax layers when loading weights and architecture from one model to another.

 6. Execute the "R50Herlev.py" after setting appropriate hyperparameters.
-The final output model will saved under the path specified by "save_loc" in the "TTLR50.py" file.
-All 3 files are needed to succesfully run the "R50Herleve.py" file
+The final output model will saved under the path specified by "save_loc" variable in the "LoadWeights.py" file.
+Both files are needed to succesfully execute R50herlev.py" file

 7. After training is completed, the model is saved(.pth) and exported(.pkl).Once again the model can be loaded to the learner of the inference file for better interpration and analysis of the results.
 The inference file prints the accuracy, precision, recall values along with the confusion matrix for the 5 categories